Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Benchmark Construction and Evaluation

-The evaluation metric is the IoU between the examination items extracted by the Extraction Agent (based on the Doctor Agent's inquiries and suggestions) and the ground truth set.
-This multi-agent design simulates a realistic clinical history-taking process, allowing the LLM to demonstrate its ability to ask relevant follow-up questions, interpret patient responses, and determine appropriate examinations.
+\textbf{Evaluation metrics} is the IoU between the predicted examination items and the ground truth set.
+This patient-agent design simulates a realistic clinical history-taking process, allowing the doctor-LLM to demonstrate its ability to ask relevant follow-up questions, interpret patient responses, and determine appropriate examinations.
 The use of a local large model as the Patient Agent ensures consistency in evaluations and improves the reproducibility of the benchmark.

+\textbf{Systematic Evaluation}: Furthermore, we conducted a systematic evaluation with a senior physician (10+ years clinical experience) across 10 simulated cases to validate the patient agent's effectiveness.
+The evaluation focused on three key dimensions: medical history accuracy (match rate between simulated and original EHR data), symptom consistency (temporal coherence of symptom progression), and treatment response fidelity (accuracy of responses to medications and interventions).
+Each dimension was rated on a 5-point Likert scale (1=poor, 5=excellent).
+Results demonstrated strong performance across all metrics, with mean scores of 4.0 (variance=1.0) for match rate, 3.9 (variance=1.49) for temporal coherence, and 3.7 (variance=0.81) for treatment response accuracy.